 If your idea of going green involves shopping for secondhand treasures, Bend has plenty to offer.
 For clothing and other goodies, check out Rescue Moderne Consignment.
 They’ve got a fabulous selection of designer denim, ultra-cool accessories, and even local labels.
 No visit to Bend is complete unless you go home with a pair of hot cowboy boots.
 Cowgirl Cash in downtown Bend specializes in vintage and pre-owned western boots, apparel, and accessories.

 While you’re in the downtown area, be sure to hit Feather’s Edge Finery.
 The shop is an eclectic mix of handmade goods – including oodles of things made from eco-friendly materials – along with quirky salvaged items like vintage suitcases, rickety ladders, and funky old doors.

 When it comes to antiques, Iron Horse is one of Bend’s best kept secrets, with an eclectic inventory that seems to change daily.
-Other great hotspots for used furniture, antiques, and one-of-a-kind household goodies include Redeux, Déjà vu, Pomegranate Home & Garden, and Casarama.
+Other great hotspots for used furniture, antiques, and one-of-a-kind household goodies include Redeux, Déjà vu, and Pomegranate Home & Garden.

 For entire list of all businesses in Bend that have green business practices, please visit the links below from The Green Spot and The Environmental Center.

 Bend Outdoor recreation

 Beauty salons and supplies